worldsprayer/BTank/README.md

 + We will use their default UnrealEngine **.gitignore**
 + We’ll then “clone” this repository to our machine
 + How to use a **readme.md** with markdown*
++ Pushing this readme to Github for practice.